Olive Garden Minestrone Soup Copycat Recipe: Hearty & Veggie-Packed

 • You can use fresh or frozen green beans, whichever you prefer.

-• To get rid of all that extra sodium, be certain to drain and rinse your canned beans before adding them to the soup.
+• To get rid of all that extra sodium, drain and rinse your canned beans before adding them to the soup.

-• This is a vegan soup that is hearty enough to serve as a main course, but if you’d like more protein, add some pieces of cooked Italian sausage or chicken.
-You can make up a big pot of this tasty soup ahead of time.
+• This vegan soup is hearty enough to serve as a main course, but if you’d like more protein, add some pieces of cooked Italian sausage or chicken.
+You can make up a big pot of this tasty soup beforehand.

-• You can freeze this soup, but keep in mind that the pasta and vegetables may be a little softer after thawing and reheating.
+• You can freeze this soup, but remember that the pasta and vegetables may be a little softer after thawing and reheating.

 Please feel free to send me a comment on this soup.
 I always want to hear from my readers.
 And, be sure to take a look at more copycat Olive Garden soup recipes.